Harry Vardon

 Henry William Vardon (9 May 1870 – 20 March 1937) was a professional golfer from Jersey.
 He was a member of the Great Triumvirate with John Henry Taylor and James Braid.
 Vardon won The Open Championship a record six times, and also won the 1900 U.S. Open.
 Known as "the Stylist," Vardon's success, as well as his contributions to technique and the sport's fashion, made him golf's first international star and significantly elevated the prestige of the professional golfer.
-With his total of seven, Vardon holds the most major championships of any golfer from the British Isles.
+With his total of seven, Vardon holds the most major championships of any golfer from the British and Irish Isles.

 Early life

 Born in Grouville, Jersey, Channel Islands, Vardon, whose mother was French and father English, did not play much golf as a youngster, but showed natural talent for the sport as a young caddie in his teens.
 Harry and his brother Tom Vardon, younger by two years and also interested in golf, were very close.
 Their golf development was held back by poor family circumstances and their father was not supportive of his sons' golf interest.